xan105/InputFusion/README.md

 ## A) DLL side-loading

+Use `xinput*.dll` or `dinput8.dll` or `winmm.dll` depending on which API the game is using.

-Replace `xinput*.dll` in the game dir if present, otherwise place it next to the game's executable.
+Replace the corresponding DLL in the game directory if present, otherwise place it next to the game's executable.

-This might require a little guess work to find which version of XInput a game is using: xinput1_4.dll, xinput1_3.dll, xinput9_1_0.dll.
+In the case of XInput, this might require a little guess work to find which version of XInput the game is using: xinput1_4.dll, xinput1_3.dll, xinput9_1_0.dll.

-The DLL exports every documented XInput functions as well as "hidden" XInput___Ex functions.

-_NB: If necessary, you can opt-in to also hook / detour XInput functions to force the game to use the ones from the DLL.
-See env var section below._
+_NB: If necessary, you can opt-in to also hook/detour API calls to force the game to use the ones from the DLL.
+See `Env Var` section below._

 ## B) DLL Injection

-Set the env var to enable function hooking / detouring before you execute and inject into your target process. _See env var section below._
-Otherwise once injected it won't do much more than just init.
-SDL.
+Before executing and injecting into your target process, you must specify which API you intend to hook/detour.
+This is achieved by setting the corresponding environment variable for the desired API.
+For details please refer to the `Env Var` section below.

+Important: If you do not configure the environment variable before injection, the process will only initialize SDL without performing any meaningful actions.

 Here is a simple example in Node.js using [xan105/node-remote-thread](https://github.com/xan105/node-remote-thread):